SAP/fundamental-ngx/README.md

 3. **Import the modules you want to use.**

-    To add the entire library, add the following code to your main application module.
+    To add the entire library, add the following import to your main application module.

     ```javascript
     import { FundamentalNgxModule } from 'fundamental-ngx';